Autophagy Induction After Bortezomib for Myeloma

 - Provision of written informed consent

-- - Age less than 18 years (though the demographics of myeloma make it highly unlikely that any children will meet inclusion criteria)
+- Age <18 years (though the demographics of myeloma make it highly unlikely that any children will meet inclusion criteria)

 - Treatment with other anti-myeloma agents, including corticosteroids, thalidomide, or lenalidomide, within the 7 days prior to the study baseline bone marrow biopsy.